saksham21-code/vance-yahoo-finance-scraper/README.md

   - Initial setup for handling currency pairs and timeframes.

 - **Limitations:**
-  - Lack of a REST API to query stored data.
   - No mechanism for automated or periodic scraping.
   - Basic error handling with limited data validation.